mirfan899/Urdu/README.md

 ```

 The tagset used to build dataset is taken from [Sajjad's Tagset](http://www.cle.org.pk/Downloads/langproc/UrduPOStagger/UrduPOStagset.pdf)
-To get large dataset, you need to purchase the license.
-Contact: `virtuoso.irfan@gmail.com`

 ## NER Datasets
 Following are the datasets used for NER tasks.